Cadzand, The Netherlands

 We asked people if there is a lot of crime.
 They answered:

 "Cadzand is generally considered a safe and peaceful place.
 The crime rate is relatively low compared to other areas.
 Most of the crimes reported are minor offenses, such as petty theft or vandalism.
 Violent crimes are rare, and the local police force is efficient and responsive.
 The residents of Cadzand feel safe and secure in their community.
-However, like any other place, it is always advisable to take basic safety precautions," said one expat in Cadzand.
+However, like any other place, it is always advisable to take basic safety precautions," remarked one expat who made the move to Cadzand.

 About the Author